Explanation of photon motion

 Light and its nature have caused a lot of ink to flow during these last decades.
-Its dual behavior is partly explained by Double-slit experiment of Thomas Young - who represents the photon’s motion as a wave - and also by the Photoelectric effect in which the photon is considered as a particle.
+Its dual behavior which is known as the Wave-Particle Duality is partly explained by Double-slit experiment of Thomas Young - the observation of interference effects in the Double-slit experiment of Thomas Young definitively show the presence of overlapping waves and he represents the photon motion as a wave - and also by the Photoelectric effect in which the photon is considered as a particle.
+The photoelectric effect refers to what happens when a material which absorbed electromagnetic radiation emits electrons.
 However, Einstein himself writes: "It seems as though we must use sometimes the one theory and sometimes the other, while at times we may use either.
 We are faced with a new kind of difficulty."

-SALEH THEORY solves this ambiguity and this difficulty presenting a three-dimensional trajectory for the photon's motion and a new formula to calculate its energy.
+SALEH THEORY solves this ambiguity and this difficulty by presenting a three-dimensional trajectory for the photon motion and a new formula to calculate its energy.

 The emission of the photon, following the change in energy level of electron (Fig. 1), causes a motion, which rotates along and around a straight axis at light speed (c): a three-dimensional trajectory combining the both of rectilinear and orbital trajectories.
 However, the side view of the movement shows still a sine wave.
 (Fig. 2)